As well as the general intentions of the Act and appeal rights, the following important rights are covered:

 What are Community Visitors?

-The Act provides for the appointment of a Principal Community Visitor and the establishment of a scheme where people will regularly visit and inspect treatment centres and meet individuals who are receiving treatment.
-Patients and their families can ask to speak with a community visitor.
-[Note: this part of the Act is not in operation as at 1 September 2010].
+The Act provides for the appointment of a Principal Community Visitor and the establishment of a scheme where appointed Community Visitors will regularly visit and inspect treatment centres and meet individuals who are receiving treatment [ss 50-52].
+Patients and their families can ask to speak with a Community Visitor.

 Who can transport a person for assessment or treatment?